by Andrea M. Darcy

-Low self-esteem and depression come together so often the question becomes, which one causes the other?
+Low self-esteem and depression come hand-in-hand so often the question becomes, which one causes the other?

-A large scale review on the links between self-esteem and depression carried out by Swiss researchers Julia Friedrike Sowislo and Ulrich Orth collated information from ninety-five different studies with samples that ranged from children to the elderly.
+A large scale review on the links between self-esteem and depression carried out by Swiss researchers Julia Sowislo and Orth collated information from 95 different studies.
+Samples aged from children to the elderly.

-The findings very much proved that the effects of low self-esteem on depression were significantly higher than those of depression on self-esteem, no matter the gender or age of the people surveyed.
+The findings very much proved that the effects of low self-esteem on depression were significantly higher than those of depression on self-esteem.
+This was consistent no matter the gender or age of the people surveyed.

-The researchers believe that those with low self-esteem are prone to replay and focus on negative thoughts far more than those who have high self-esteem, putting themselves at higher risk for low moods.
+The researchers felt that those with low self-esteem are prone to replay and focus on negative thoughts far more than those who have high self-esteem.
+This puts them at higher risk for low moods.
 And those with self-esteem might also encourage others to give them negative feedback, making things worse for themselves yet again.

 Although more research is required, the recommendation from the study is that increasing self-esteem is likely an intervention that could decrease symptoms of depression.